Jolg42/awesome-typography/README.md

 * [Alfred Special Characters](https://github.com/typefacts/alfred-special-characters) Typefacts Special Characters Workflow for Alfred 3
 * [Typomanie.fr Ressources](http://typomanie.fr/ressources/)
 * [Drawing good paths Tutorial](https://glyphsapp.com/tutorials/drawing-good-paths) Badly drawn outlines can cause headache.
 Your letters may look mangled or not appear at all.
 You can avoid these difficulties if you keep a few basic rules in mind.
+* [Deep Into OpenType Features](http://blog.ricardofilipe.com/post/deep-into-opentype-features) What are OpenType features?

 ## Fonts